UX Study

 Next steps

+We used a structured decision-making framework grounded in real user value, feasibility, and delivery scope.
 We evaluated each proposed solution against three core criteria:

 👤